-Atrial fibrillation (also called AFib or AF) is a quivering or irregular heartbeat (arrhythmia) that can lead to blood clots, stroke, heart failure and other heart-related complications.
-At least 2.7 million Americans are living with AFib.
+Atrial fibrillation is a quivering or irregular heartbeat, or arrhythmia.
+Atrial fibrillation, also known as AFib or AF, can lead to blood clots, stroke, heart failure and other heart-related complications.
+Over 12 million people are projected to have AFib by 2030.

 Here’s how patients have described their experience:

 “My heart flip-flops, skips beats, and feels like it’s banging against my chest wall, especially if I’m carrying stuff up my stairs or bending down.”